About Us

 Email Lisa

-Lisa worked with the Kaplans while pursuing both her Masters and PhD at the University of Michigan.
-She gravitated to the nonprofit sector 25 years ago, serving the last 6 of those years as President/CEO of Earth Force.
+Lisa worked with the Kaplans while pursuing both her Master’s degree and PhD at the University of Michigan.
+She gravitated to the nonprofit sector 25 years ago, serving the last 6 of those years as President/CEO of Earth Force, a Denver-based environmental nonprofit.
 She has been applying SEE (often without realizing it) in her varied leadership roles and is delighted to help reDirect create opportunities that focus nonprofits on taking care of their most valuable resource—people.

 Our SEE Coaches